EvaMuc/byoc/session_I/README.md

 print 'Time: %.6f' % (time.time() - start_time)
 ```

-For random number generation we switch to a much faster numpy function with only slightly changes in syntax
+For random number generation we switch to a much faster numpy function with only slight changes in syntax
 ```
-values = np.random.randint(1,101,25000)
+values = np.random.randint(1, 101, 25000)
 ```

 ... and instead of iterating over all values twice we will use numpy's matrix broadcasting:

 At first we convert the values given as a row vector into a column vector.
 This is done by adding a new axis:
 ```
-values[:,np.newaxis]
+values[:, np.newaxis]
 ```

 Now we add up both vectors and devide all values by 2: